 We would love your help!

-The Hub Advice Project is a not-for-profit organisation that aims to help and support the most vulnerable asylum seekers, refugees and members of the BAME community in Newcastle-upon-Tyne.
+The Hub Advice Project is a not-for-profit organisation that aims to support the most vulnerable asylum seekers, refugees and members of the BAME community in Newcastle-upon-Tyne.

-You can help us reach more people by volunteering your time or generously donating.
-Funds are used to provide services, supplies and food to people in the community.
+You can help us reach more people by volunteering your time or services.

 I’m the Hub’s administrator.
 I’ve been a volunteer since 2009 and help with the advice project and emergency support.
 Before retirement I was a senior manager in the civil service, working in various roles in different parts of the Department for Work and Pensions.

 I spent 40 years working as a physio for the NHS, mainly in the community around the country.
 I particularly enjoyed my years spent with both children and adults with learning disabilities.
 I have also been strongly involved with the Methodist Church, helping with both our playgroup and the youth club, and in helping to lead various groups.
 In addition to this, I spent some time volunteering at Cornerstone in Benwell.
 Helping at the Hub has been a very important part of both our lives since retirement.
 We have received far more than we have given in this context.

 I have been a volunteer at The Hub since about 2006 and without a specific role, enjoy listening and talking to people of all ages and backgrounds especially the children.
 I am a retired social worker and worked for many years with children and families in the region.